vg-json-data/sm-json-data/region/region-readme.md

 * _roomAddress:_ The in-game address of the twin door itself.

 ### Obstacles
 A room can have an array of obstacles.
 Obstacles are barriers that can be destroyed or opened up to make a section of a room passable, and which stay destroyed or open until the room is reset.
-Destroying an obstacle is done while executing a [strat](../strats.md).

 The main uses of obstacle are:
 * To allow proper ammo requirements when passing somewhere multiple times but only needing to break the obstacle once
 * To represent things that can be opened only from one direction, but then can be freely passed once opened (e.g. crumble blocks, green and blue gates)

-The requirements to destroy an obstacle are found in two places.
-If a situation encounters requirements in both places, they are considered cumulative:
+Clearing an obstacle is done by executing a [strat](../strats.md) that includes the obstacle in its `clearsObstacles` property.
+An
+`obstaclesCleared` requirement is used to represent that an obstacle must be already cleared in order to execute a strat.
+The requirements to destroy an obstacle can also be found in a couple other places which are deprecated (and will likely be removed in the future):
 * Some requirements can be placed on the obstacle definition.
-Those are needed to destroy an obstacle in _all_ situations where the obstacle must be destroyed.
+Those are needed to destroy an obstacle in _all_ situations where the obstacle must be cleared.
 For the most part, this will be left null unless the requirements are complicated enough that their duplication becomes undesirable.
-* Most requirements will be placed on [a strat's obstacles property](../strats.md#obstacles).
+* Requirements can be placed on [a strat's obstacles property](../strats.md#obstacles).
+These represent requirements on the strat for an obstacle to be cleared while executing the strat; if the obstacle is already cleared, then these requirements are not applicable.

 __Additional considerations__